nymtech/nym/documentation/dev-portal/src/events/ccc23/nym-vpn.md

 ├── timeout
 └── two_hop_perf_test_results.log
 ```
-6. In case of errors, see [troubleshooting section](./nym-vpn.md#troubleshooting) below
+6. In case of errors, see [troubleshooting section](./nym-vpn.md#missing-jq-error) below
 7. When the tests are finished, remove the `nym-vpn-cli` binary from the folder and compress it as `nym-vpn_tests.zip`
-8. Upload this compressed file to
+8. Upload this compressed file to the [questionnaire](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko)

-ADDD UPLOAD ADDRESS

 #### tests.sh